KompAKI-ep3n4/kompaki-ep3n4.github.io/README.md

 ## Previewing / Running locally

-You will need to install Jekyll on your machine first.
+You will need to install Jekyll on your machine first or laternatively use the [devcontainer](https://containers.dev/) (which is easiest with [VSCode](https://code.visualstudio.com/)).
 After that you can clone this repository, checkout the `main` branch, and run the following:

 ```shell
 jekyll serve --baseurl ""